Nobody can have failed to notice the phenomenon of Sudoku, which has grabbed the nation's interest with a vengeance.

 While on this point, it’s worth mentioning that Sudoku puzzles, like crosswords, do require a certain amount

-puzzles in the Times may be tough, but the solver knows that there is always a logical route to filling them in.
+puzzles in these papers may be tough, but the solver knows that there is always a logical route to filling them in.

 I am pleased to say that I have not had to resort to trial and error with these puzzles for a very long time, even though